A push-up is an exercise you can do anytime, anywhere, but only if you learn the how, what, when, and why of it.

 2. Keep your energy focused in your core and NOT in your toes.

 3. Continue to push up, ending, and at available range of motion in the arms while engaging your triceps.

 Quick Tip and Review: The Five Kinetic Chain Checkpoints

 Let’s review what makes the perfect push-up.
 When cueing a perfect standard push-up, whether performed with hands elevated or from the floor, it's essential to set up the correct form and positioning considering the five kinetic chain checkpoints—a quick and easy reference guide to check your body alignment during exercise.

-If this is new to you or different than the push-ups you’re used to, while learning or re-learning the standard push-up, it will be ideal to work at a slower speed to ensure you’re building good movement habits.
-A good challenge would be to use a movement tempo of 4/2/1.
+A good challenge to learn how to do more push-ups would be to use a movement tempo of 4/2/1.
 Relative to the push-up movement, this tempo scheme would be applied by taking 4 seconds to lower your body to the floor or surface, pausing for 2 seconds in the “hover” or middle position (joint stability), and pushing up as strong and as fast as you can for 1 second.

 Adjusting the tempo or speed of movement during exercises plays a significant role in how your body responds to your training.
 Longer tempos such as this force us to slow down and really move with intention while also increasing the time our muscles are kept under tension.